focus-editor/focus/LOG.md

 # TODO
 - Draw scrollbars
+    + Just draw for now
+    - Drag and go to click

 - Select whole words when creating new cursors (unless selected manually)
 - Highlight occurrences of selection (same rules as above)